mtlynch/mtlynch.io/content/posts/nix-fuzz-testing-2/index.md

 {{<img src="hfuzz-crash.webp">}}

-honggfuzz had also generated a file:
+honggfuzz saved the PDF that caused the crash in a file named:

 - `SIGABRT.PC.55555592fff5.STACK.1bb46b81df.CODE.-6.ADDR.0.INSTR.mov____%eax,%edx.fuzz`

-That file contained the randomly generated PDF that caused the crash.

 To reproduce the crash, I ran the following commands: